What is an Acid Anhydride?

 Formation of Carbonic acid

-When carbon dioxide reacts with water, it forms sulphuric acid.
+When carbon dioxide reacts with water, it forms carbonic acid.
 The chemical equation will be like this.

 CO2(g) + H2O → H2CO3(aq)

 As discussed earlier, Carbon Dioxide is a non-metal reacted with water to form H2CO3 (Carbonic acid) which is acid as it has hydrogen to donate.
 This reaction is responsible for acid rain.
 It also plays a key role in changing the pH levels of streams, rivers and oceans.
 It can be observed in the above equation that if there is more CO2 in the air, more carbonic acid is produced which is harmful to life.
 This is the major problem we are facing today.

 Formation of Sulphuric acid: